neudorf/traffic-alarm/README.md

 ## Usage

-- Just set the bed and wake times and hit submit.
+- Just set the bed and wake times.
 - Tested with Python 2.7 for the Tkinter version
 - Offline web app designed for IOS
     1. Host on a server of your choice